Welcome to this Easy1Up review.

 No matter what option you select, you’re supposed to send a check to the person who referred you.
 If you used John’s referral link to sign up for Easy 1Up, you must send some funds to John.

 As per Easy1Up, you will get all the training modules and content from the lower levels.
-If you have Vertex Pro ($1,000) for example, you will get the cheaper programs' contents for free.
+If you have Vertex Pro ($1,000), for example, you will get the cheaper programs’ content for free.
 However, if you decide to upgrade to Vertex Live ($2,000), you must pay for the membership in full.

-The basic level is all about the covering the basics of online marketing.
+The basic level is all about covering the basics of online marketing.
 This one is also the cheapest at $25 one-time.
 It includes:

 - Basic strategies for generating leads using social media